 The world of travel moves fast!
 Let’s keep up--together.
 On Fridays, Traveling IQ curates the highlights from the past week: *Berlin's new airport is grounded!
 The opening date for the highly anticipated Berlin-Brandenburg International Airport (BER) has been pushed from June 3 to an "after the summer break" undetermined date. (via USA Today) *Hungover in Vegas? … Continue reading The Week in Travel (5/11/12)

 Berlin once again invites you to come play with its bears.
 What began as an art project for the streets of Berlin ten years ago, has evolved into a worldwide, touring celebration of tolerance and cultural diversity.
-The United Buddy Bears are sculptures representing the various countries of the United Nations–each bear created by an … Continue reading Buddy Bears in Berlin
+The United Buddy Bears are sculptures representing the various countries of the United Nations--each bear created by an … Continue reading Buddy Bears in Berlin